In New Jersey, Obstruction of Justice charges may be either a felony or a misdemeanor.

 Well, that person is “obstructing your view” or “getting in your way”.

-Can I get arrested for Obstruction without violence?
+Can I get arrested for Obstruction of justice without violence?

 The Obstruction of Justice charges in New Jersey are very clear.